The holographic dual of the GHZ state: Preliminary

-Ref. \cite{24BookL,24BookD} generalized the original bipartite Israel junction condition to the $n$-partite case, where $n$ spacetime boundaries are glued along a common interface.
-The resulting geometry is called a ``\textit{booklet}'' because of its shape.
-A brane similarly resides on the common interface, and the generalized junction condition becomes:
+Ref.~\cite{24BookL,24BookD} generalized the original bipartite Israel junction condition to the $n$-partite case, where $n$ spacetime boundaries are glued along a common interface.
+The resulting geometry is termed a ``\textit{booklet}''.
+A brane similarly resides on the common interface, and the generalized junction condition can be derived from varying the Einstein-Hilbert action containing the Gibbons-Hawking-York boundary terms:

 where $h^{(i)}_{\mu\nu}$ and $K^{(i)}_{\mu\nu}$ are the induced metric and the extrinsic curvature of the $i$-th ``page'', respectively, and $T_{\mu\nu}$ is the energy-momentum tensor of the brane.
-Note that the junction condition itself exhibits $S_n$ symmetry for $n$ pages.
+This junction condition inherently exhibits $S_n$ symmetry.
+Note that a geometry with such a multi-way junction cannot constitute a differentiable manifold, as the dimension of the tangent space jumps discontinuously at the junction.
+However, the GHZ state is known to lack a manifold geometry dual, whereas the holographic dictionary suggests a holographic dual for all quantum states.
+This motivates us to explore the holographic duality beyond classical geometries.
+Other applications of booklet geometry in holography can be found in \cite{25refl1,26holnet}.